geoserver/geoserver/doc/en/user/source/styling/workshop/mbstyle/mbstyle.rst

 `version`   The version of the Mapbox Style specification to use.
 Must be set to `8`.
 `name`      The name of the style.
 `sources`   An object defining the source data.
 Not used by GeoServer.
-`name`      An array of layer style objects
+`layers`    An array of layer style objects
 =========== ========================================================================

 For example: